substantial/accessibility-lab/README.md

 [Add alternative text for image](https://webaim.org/techniques/alttext/)

+The `alt` text should describe the image and be kept short (under 16 words).
+Use empty `alt` attributes for presentational content like background images.
+Note: an empty `alt` is not the same as a missing `alt` attribute.
+If the `alt` attribute is missing, the screen reader will read out the image filename, which is usually not useful.

 ## Add labels to links and buttons without text

 Add `aria-label` to links and buttons that do not have text, such as icon buttons.